rfrht/PY2RAF/Improving-FT-710-usability.md

 4. Turn the `FUNC` button, scroll down to `CH STEP`
 5. Touch `CH STEP`
 6. Turn the `FUNC` button, change it to `1 KHz`
 7. Touch `BACK` to exit the configuration

+## Frequency shift when exchanging between USB and LSB
+When you switch between USB/LSB/AM/CW, you'll get a frequency shift of +- 800 Hz, and that's not super useful for me, as I have to re-tune when I change the mode.
+1. Hit the `FUNC` button
+2. Bottom row, select `CW SETTING`
+3. Touch `MODE CW`
+4. Turn the `FUNC` button, scroll down to `CW FREQ DISPLAY`
+5. Touch `CW FREQ DISPLAY`
+6. Turn the `FUNC` button, change it to `DIRECT FREQ`
+7. Touch `BACK` to exit the configuration

 ## Microphone & intelligibility